About the persuasiveness of POP Marketing: How retail and brand persuade to instant action

 “Without question, when people are uncertain, they are more likely to use others’ actions to decide how they themselves should act." — Dr. Robert Cialdini

 Especially on social media, social proof serves as a purchasing incentive — and their raison d'être, but also within the real world.
+A queue in front of a restaurant is the best advertisement for that restaurant, right?

 Also, shoppers infer a lot of information from a brief glance at a face.
 This is why, for example, manufacturers print POP material with images of groups of happy friends using their product.
 And in the clothing industry, much attention is paid to the personal characteristics of models.
 Like no other they define the target audience, not unimportant for a fashion brand we want to be identified with.
 Or, a radiant face inspires confidence in a beauty brand.